jruffin/lain/README.md

 ### Complete control over data formats

 Lain allows fine-grained control over the input and output data formats.
-It can be extended to support any existing format that can be represented as a byte stream.
+It can be extended to support any existing one that can be represented as a byte stream.

 ### Minimal